pkofod/NLSolvers.jl/README.md

 ## Custom solve

 ## Preconditioning
-GradientDescent, ConjugateGradient and LBFGS accept preconditioners.
+Many methods accept preconditioners.
 A preconditioner is provided as a function that has two methods: `p(x)` and `p(x, P)` where the first prepares and returns the preconditioner and the second is the signature for updating the preconditioner.
 If the preconditioner is constant, both method will simply return this preconditioner.
-A preconditioner is used in two contexts: in `A_ldiv_B!(pgr, P, gr)` that accepts a cache array for the preconditioned gradient `pgr`, the preconditioner `P`, and the gradient to be preconditioned `gr`, and in `dot(x, P, y)` that applies the dot product induced by `P`.
+A preconditioner is used in two contexts: in `ldiv!(pgr, P, gr)` that accepts a cache array for the preconditioned gradient `pgr`, the preconditioner `P`, and the gradient to be preconditioned `gr`, and in `dot(x, P, y)` that applies the dot product induced by `P`.
 For the out-of-place methods (`minimize` as opposed to `minimize!`) it is sufficient to have `\(P, gr)` and `dot(x, P, y)` defined.

+In Quasi-Newton methods, preconditioners are generally only called once, with the exception of LBFGS that will call the `p(x, P)` as well.
+Conjugate gradient descent (`ConjugateGradient`) will call the `p(x, P)` form in every iteration.
+For methods such as BFGS, SR1, and others, the preconditioner is simply understood to be the initial hessian approximation.

 ## Wrapping a LeastSquares problem for MinProblems
 To be able to do inplace least squares problems it is necessary to provide proper cache arrays to be used internally.
 To do this we write